-After answering the same questions over and over about what a psychic does, what will I get in a reading, I put it all into a little booklet that twenty-one years later still sells.
+After answering the same questions over and over about what a psychic does, what will I get in a reading, I put it all into a little booklet in 1, which still sells, now as a Kindle.
 This book allowed me opportunities to appear on television and radio, teach at the Learning Annex and became the number one seller by an unknown author at the 1991 Whole Life Expo in New York where I was a featured speaker.
 It has earned me national and international notice in my profession.
-You see, one never knows where writing can take one!
+You see, one never knows where writing can lead to!

 The method I used to write my both my novels was through visioning it on screen.
 My first book, The Skye in June, came to print because of a suggestion by an author friend.
 She said it was to good a story not to be read as a book.
 The second novel, City of Redemption first written as a screenplay was because a Scottish actress asked me to write it for her.
 Presently, I'm writing the sequel to The Skye in June and a about ghostly encounters while marketing my City screenplay.

 No matter what ever becomes of my writing, it has been a fantastic voyage, taking me traveling from the West to the East Coast, and meeting people from many professionas everywhere.
 That, in itself is a reward.